South Florida Palm Society

 There are typically two garden tours each year, one in the spring and the other in the fall for SFPS members.
 Non-members can join the tour, but they must pay $15.00 each.
 Meetings are held on the first Monday of the even-numbered months- February, April, June, August and October in the Corbin building at Fairchild Gardens.
 Meetings are open to non-members.

 The December meeting is the Holiday Party and annual auction.
-It is open to members only.
-SFPS member have an opportunity to outbid each other and compete for a prized palm (not necessarily a palm).
+It is open only to members and their guests.
+At recent parties, we have invited members of the Tropical Flowering Tree Society to join us in the festivities.
+Attendees have an opportunity to outbid each other for a prized plant (not necessarily a palm).

 You may join the Society by clicking on the link below.

 SFPS is always looking for new ways to increase awareness and knowledge of palms in the landscape, botanical gardens and in the wild.
 We have supported efforts by the Kiem Foundation, Morningside park palmetum and MetroZoo collection of palms.
-We have plans to help expand the palm collection at University of Miami,
+We have added to the Palmetum at University of Miami in Coral Gables, FL in 2025 and hope to continue to expand their collection in 2026.

 Any problems or incorrect information on this website, please contact the Webmaster at: